 Making sure the style and design of your content are intuitive is critical.
 Titles and section headers should be easily identified with larger font sizes to help readers understand the content.

 11. Use Labels or Instructions for Form Fields

-In order to guarantee that users understand the rules and guidelines for form field inputs, labels should not go away when the user begins typing.
-Users can easily lose context with what they are writing.
+To guarantee that users understand the rules and guidelines for form field inputs, labels should not go away when they begin typing, or users may lose context with what they are writing.

 Remember: Universal Design Is Good Design

-UX and web design professionals can easily prioritize and optimize UX accessibility by following proven methods like those shared in this article.
-For more information on UX accessibility best practices, check out our primer on accessible design.
+UX and web design professionals can prioritize and optimize UX accessibility by following proven methods like those shared in this article.
+Read more on How to Achieve and Maintain Website Accessibility.
+Download our free checklist.